Yufei-Z/apply-NLP-in-Chinese-Stocks-Prediction/README.md

 - [ ] make use of the sentiment in weekend.
 There is no trade in weekend, which means every week there are two day's sentiment score wasted --Maybe we can add them to Monday's sentiment score?
 - [ ] upload more powerful posts scratch code

+>Update

+In this [article](http://epchan.blogspot.com/search?updated-max=2019-12-04T14:41:00-05:00), the author recommend use a simple moving average of sentiment score in past 5 days.
+He also tried held the stocks longer ( 10 days).
+The parameters can be optimized in training set

  ## **Appendix**